 So… what am I hoping someone might take away from this?
 Remember that a job is just that, a job.
 No matter how incredible it may be, it’s a job and the company you work is not family.

-I especially would like to thank Craig for his time and for the art he contributed, most of which has been never before published.
+I especially would like to thank Craig for his time and for the art he contributed, most of which had never been published before.